lucformalmethodscourse/lucformalmethodscourse.github.io/source/40-modelchecking.rst

 Model Checking
 --------------

-.. todo:: Under construction for fall 2025
+.. todo:: Under construction for spring 2025

 For an overview, please review our `IEEE FIE 2024 paper and presentation <https://doi.org/10.6084/m9.figshare.27226500>`_.